wallisc/wallisc.github.io/projects.markdown

 ---

 ## TracerBoy
-TracerBoy is a DX12 path tracer leveraging DXR.
+TracerBoy is a DX12 physically-based path tracer leveraging DXR.
+It support for a variety of materials including subsurface scattering, depth of field, and SVGF-style denoising.

+The code is available on [GitHub][github-tracerboy]

 ![TracerBoy screenshot](/assets/TracerBoy/dragons.png)

 ## ShaderToy
-Here's a collection of ShaderToy's I've created:

 # Volumetric Rendering Sample
+This is a simple ShaderToy I wrote as an exporation into volumetric rendering.
+I wrote a [part 1]({% post_url 2020-05-03-Volumetric-Rendering-Part-1 %}) and [part 2]({% post_url 2020-05-03-Volumetric-Rendering-Part-2 %}) post breaking down how it works.

+ShaderToy available [here][shadertoy-quality].
+For phone or laptops, I'd recommend the performant version [here][shadertoy-quality]

 ![ShaderToy screenshot](/assets/RayMarchingVolumes/finish.gif)

-To view the ShaderToy click [here][shadertoy-quality]

-For phone or laptops, I'd recommend the performance version [here][shadertoy-quality]

 # Winter Cabin
 The scene is modelled entirely using SDFs.
 Screen-space blurring is done on the snow to simulate subsurface scattering and in the distance for DOF.
 I added some manual point light placement to fake area lighting from the windows.